deadlyvipers/dojo_rules/introduction.md

 Hello,

-My nam is Andreas, and I one day strive to become a GitHub Master.
+My nam is Andreas, my favorite Code School course is HTML & CSS and I one day strive to become a GitHub Master.